ConPaaS-team/conpaas/docs/installation.rst

    image suitable for ConPaaS is available in :ref:`conpaas-on-opennebula`.

-The installation process will create an `Apache VirtualHost` for the ConPaaS director in :file:`/etc/apache2/sites-available/conpaas-director.conf`.
+The installation process will create an `Apache VirtualHost` for the ConPaaS director in :file:`/etc/apache2/sites-available/conpaas-director.conf` for Apache 2.4 or :file:`/etc/apache2/sites-available/conpaas-director` for older versions of Apache.
 There should be no need for you to modify such a file, unless its defaults conflict with your Apache configuration.

 Run the following commands as root to start your ConPaaS director for